eclipse-iofog/Agent/docs/ioFabric-Fabric-Controller-API-Specification.md

     loglimit - example: 2.45

-    logdirectory - example: /var/log/iofabric/
+    logdirectory - example: /var/log/iofog/

     logfilecount - example: 10
 </pre>

-####Get ioFabric Changes List
+####Get ioFog Changes List

-This endpoint lists the current changes for the ioFabric instance.
+This endpoint lists the current changes for the ioFog instance.
 Much of the time there will not be any changes.
-The ioFabric instance should use this endpoint to check frequently, such as every 20 seconds.
+The ioFog instance should use this endpoint to check frequently, such as every 20 seconds.
 The changes are calculated based upon the timestamp that is sent in the querystring parameters.
-The timestamp must be stored locally in the ioFabric instance and passed to this endpoint on every request.
+The timestamp must be stored locally in the ioFog instance and passed to this endpoint on every request.
 It should be updated whenever a successful call to this endpoint is completed, and should use the timestamp provided in the response.

 #####Endpoint